 - You prefer natural materials.
 Avocado uses natural latex and organic cotton, making it more of a green choice.

 - You weigh more.
 Avocado has coils and natural latex, both of which are pretty durable and understood to make Avocado especially supportive.
-This may make it a more appropriate choice for heavier sleepers.
+This may make it the best mattress for heavy people.

 Pick Casper If …